 We think Union is great.
 If you've already visited, than you probably already know that.
-But if you haven't made the trip to Lincoln yet, you don't have to take our word for it.
+If you haven't made the trip to Lincoln yet, you don't have to take our word for it.
 Can come experience Union for yourself!

-At our special Preview Day Weekends, you can visit classes, meet professors and future classmates and spend the weekend living and worshipping with us.
+Check out our special Preview Day Weekends this fall, where you can visit classes, meet professors and future classmates and spend the weekend living and worshipping with us.
 Plus, it's free!

 Or you can schedule your own visit.
 Either way, sign up now at ucollege.edu/visit

 Let us know you're coming! (ucollege.edu/pay)This non-refundable deposit is applied directly onto your student account, so your first month's payment will be less.

 By making your confirmation deposit, you also unlock the full resources of our Career Center, allowing you to put together your class schedule and explore the career and major of your interest with our counselors.